serendeepia/serendeepia.github.io/legal.md

 ### Identifying data

-This website with URL _serendeepia.com_, belongs to _Serendeepia Research SL_, (hereinafter, _Serendeepia_), with address in Getafe, Calle Góngora 28, 28905, registered in the Commercial Registry of Madrid, in volume 37795, book 0, page 43, section 8, sheet M 673257, provided with Tax Identification Code B88108915.
+This website with URL _serendeepia.com_, belongs to _Serendeepia Research S.L._, (hereinafter, _Serendeepia_), with address in Getafe, Calle Góngora 28, 28905, registered in the Commercial Registry of Madrid, in volume 37795, book 0, page 43, section 8, sheet M 673257, provided with Tax Identification Code B88108915.

 You can contact us by email at: contact@serendeepia.com